fairDataSociety/fairos-client-examples/README.md

 }
 ```

-For each event request, server will send the response associated with the request along with the event and `status_code`.
+For each event request, server will send the response associated with the request along with the same event and `status_code`.
 The `status_code` will indicate the same as if it were a REST api call.